List of Monster Allergy characters

-This is the list of characters from Disney's comic book/animated series Monster Allergy.
+This is the list of characters from Buena Vista Comics/Panini Comics' comic book Monster Allergy and its animated series.

 Protagonists

 Ezekiel Zick

 Ezekiel 'Zick' Barrymore (Ezechiele Zick in the original Italian version) is a fictional character and the male protagonist in the comic book and animated TV series, Monster Allergy.
 In the animated series, he is voiced by Holly Gauthier-Frankel in English, Monica Ward in Italian and Féodor Atkine in French.

 Zick is a young boy who is considered "strange" for his ability to see monsters others cannot see.
 He suffers from rather peculiar allergies that allow him to sense dangerous monsters.

 Elena Potato

 Elena Potato (Elena Patata in the original Italian version) is a fictional character and the female protagonist in the comic book and the animated TV series, Monster Allergy.
 In the animated series, she is voiced by Annie Bovaird in English, Monica Ward in Italian and Marie-Laure Dougnac in French.

 Elena is Ezekiel Zick's Italian best friend around his age.
 She helps him in their adventures.
 She adores cats and the world of invisible monsters.